-The pools are governed by a board of directors of each pool which is comprised of one designated representative from each participating member.
-Executive committees are elected for each pool and are responsible for conducting the business affairs of each pool.
+The Pool is governed by a board of directors which is comprised of one designated representative from each participating member.
+An executive board is elected at the annual meeting, and is responsible for overseeing the business affairs of the Pool.